Entertainment & Special Event Insurance — Kelly Insurance Group

 PRIVATE SHOWS & LABEL EVENTS

-Private performances at clubs, estates, yachts, or rented event spaces — for label parties, corporate entertainment, album release events, and high-net-worth private engagements.
-Requires separate assessment of alcohol service structure and guest access controls.
+Private performances at clubs, estates, or rented event spaces — label parties, corporate entertainment, album release events, and high-net-worth private engagements.
+Alcohol service structure and guest-access controls are assessed separately.

 📡